 - Four quarters Advanced Standing program is available for students who have graduated with Bachelor of Social Work degree from an institution whose program has been accredited by the Council on Social Work Education.

-- Practicum opportunities are often available in the students’ home area.
+- Field placement opportunities are often available in the students’ home area.

 - Classes meet two days per week.